Spentine/Spentris/documentation/docs.md

   callback: null, // {function} callback for change
-  coerce: null, // {function} how to convert input to valid type }
+  coerce: null, // {function} how to convert input to valid type
+  stringify: null // {function} how to stringify valid type }
 ```